Battle of Courtrai (1814)

-The Battle of Courtrai (31 March 1814) saw Johann von Thielmann's Kingdom of Saxony troops and a few Prussians encounter an Imperial French force under Nicolas Joseph Maison near Kortrijk (Courtrai), a city south-west of Ghent in what is now Belgium.
+The Battle of Courtrai (31 March 1814) saw Johann von Thielmann's Saxon troops and a few Prussians encounter an Imperial French force under Nicolas Joseph Maison near Kortrijk (Courtrai), a city south-west of Ghent in what is now Belgium.
 Thielmann attacked only to find himself facing the bulk of Maison's I Corps.
 The action ended in a rout of the Saxons, most of whom were under fire for the first time.